ankidroid/Anki-Android-Backend/docs/ARCHITECTURE.md

 `Collection` is initialized, it calls `Storage.openDB(path, backend)` which creates a `DB` instance that delegates database calls to the provided backend.

-If `defaultLegacySchema` is false, a `CollectionV16` subclass of `Collection` is returned instead.
 It contains changes to work with the new backend methods, such as requesting a list of decks from the backend instead of directly trying to query them via SQL, eg: